-Liam Montgomery focuses on complex civil trials, principally in matters relating to life sciences, products liability, antitrust, and banking, financial, and actuarial services.
+An eleven-year veteran of United States Naval Aviation, Liam Montgomery focuses on zealously advocating for clients large and small.
+He focuses on complex civil trials, principally in matters relating to environmental law, life sciences, antitrust, banking, financial, and actuarial services.
 Liam has tried numerous cases, including two as the first chair attorney.
-In recent years, he has managed and led civil and criminal jury trials and arbitrations for national banks, international consulting firms, Fortune 50 companies, and individuals in federal and state courts across the country.
+He has managed and led civil and criminal jury trials and arbitrations for Fortune 50 companies, national banks, international consulting firms, and individuals in federal and state courts across the country.

-Selected to the Capital Pro Bono Honor Roll for seven consecutive years, Liam’s active pro bono practice focuses on veterans’ causes, criminal defense and appeals, and landlord tenant matters.
-Liam is a member of the Board of Directors of the Network for Victim Recovery of DC, a non-profit that provides free legal and social services to the victims of crimes.
+Liam also actively gives back to the community through pro bono litigation and community service.
+Selected to the Capital Pro Bono Honor Roll for eight consecutive years, Liam’s pro bono practice concentrates on veterans’ causes, advocating for victims of crime, and landlord tenant matters.
+Liam is the Chairman of the Board of Directors of the Network for Victim Recovery of DC, a non-profit that provides free legal and social services to the victims of crimes.
 He is also an active member of the firm’s Pro Bono and Diversity and Inclusion Committees.

 Though all cases vary and none is predictive, Liam’s recent experience includes:

 - Representation of a Fortune 500 company before the United States Supreme Court and Court of Appeals for the Fifth Circuit in connection with a dispute over an arbitration claim.

 - Representation of the family of an inventor in a patent licensing trial that resulted in a $309 million jury verdict in favor of the client.